Great Divergence: Chance

 A number of economic historians have posited that the Industrial Revolution may have partly occurred where and when it did due to luck and chance.

 The Black Death

 Historian James Belich has argued that the Black Death, a bubonic plague pandemic occurring in Afro-Eurasia from 1346 to 1353, set the conditions that made the Great Divergence possible.
 He argues that the pandemic, which caused mass death in Europe, doubled the per capita endowment of everything.
 A labor scarcity led to expanded use of waterpower, wind power, and gunpowder, as well as fast-tracked innovations in water-powered blast furnaces, heavily gunned galleons, and musketry.

+The Catholic Church's Prohibition of Cousin Marriage

+Anthropologist Joseph Henrich argues in his book The WEIRDest People in the World (where "WEIRD" is an acronym and the "I" stands for "industrialized") that the Catholic Church's increasingly strict, and increasingly harshly enforced, prohibition of cousin marriage in the Middle Ages (until the Fourth Council of the Lateran in 1215 began to loosen the Church's rules) forced people to move around extensively to find mates.
+According to Henrich, this religious restriction meant people had to marry strangers and move away from their kin.
+As kinship networks in Western Europe began to dissolve under relentless religious pressure, new voluntary associations based on shared interests and abstract rules (e.g. charter towns, professional guilds, and universities) instead of blood relationships grew as replacements.
+The growth of these new institutions caused the Urban, Commercial and Legal revolutions of the High Middle Ages, provided a colossal market for mass produced books when the printing press appeared in the 15th century, and created the necessary cultural scaffolding for the even more transformative Scientific and Industrial revolutions.

 Economic effects

 The Old World methods of agriculture and production could only sustain certain lifestyles.
 Industrialization dramatically changed the European and American economy and allowed it to attain much higher levels of wealth and productivity than the other Old World cores.
 Although Western technology later spread to the East, differences in uses preserved the Western lead and accelerated the Great Divergence.